 (About a 4 minute read)

-I had been eagerly anticipating the day I could finally take my wife to this incredible Mexican restaurant.
+I couldn't wait to finally introduce my wife to this amazing Mexican restaurant.

-It was MY spot.
-I didn't own it, or even work there, but I had stumbled upon this hidden gem of a joint.
-Tucked away in a converted gas station, just a few miles from my office and nestled by the railroad tracks, it had become my go-to place.
+It was a special find.
+Although I didn't own the place or even work there, this hidden gem of a restaurant had become mine.
+Located in a converted gas station, just a few miles from my office and nestled by the railroad tracks, it had become my go-to place for lunch.
 And for good reason.

-This place was famous for its mouthwatering tacos al pastor.
-The meat, infused with the sweet tanginess of pineapple, was simply out-of-this-world delicious.
-People would travel for hours just to get a taste of their burritos, tacos, or enchiladas.
-The food was incredible, the service was top-notch, and the prices were fair.
-It was the perfect combination.
+This spot became renowned for its delectable tacos al pastor.
+The meat, infused with the delightful tang of pineapple, was simply divine.
+Customers would travel long distances just to savor their burritos, tacos, or enchiladas.
+The food was exceptional, the service was top-notch, and the prices were reasonable.
+It was the ideal combination.

 She took a bite.